alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I believe that LOCALS are key to making FORTH words easier and safer.

-LOCALS provide each word with eight (64bit) local variables.
+LOCALS provide each word with only eight (64bit) local variables.

-- LOCALS is a special array of values of length 8 (0..7) that provide some small local memory storage for each word invocation.
+- LOCALS can be treated as a special array of values of length 8 (0..7) that provide some small local memory storage for each word invocation.

 - LOCALS backing memory is implemented as a stack, allowing about 250 levels of depth.

-On entry to a word LOCALS are erased, all values will be read as zero.
+On entry to a word LOCALS are erased, all values will be initally read as zero.

-- LOCALS cease to exist and are reused when a word ends.
+- LOCALS cease to exist and are later reused when a word ends.

 Storage for WLOCALS

-- WLOCALS use the same memory as LOCALS providing word sized access (32bits) to 16 (0..15) Values.
+- WLOCALS use the same memory as LOCALS providing word sized access (32bits) to 16 (0..15) Values (rather than 8.)

 - If it is more convenient to have 16 smaller values use WLOCALS instead of LOCALS

 - These are both just views over the same 64 bytes of memory in the local memory stack.

-To recap locals are recreated between **:** and **;**
+To recap locals are auto created between **:** and **;**

 e.g.